MudroadWhite/pm-neo4j-helper/README.md

 - password: The password of the database.
 - logfile: The location for the helper to output its logs.
 - tactics: The location for the helper to load tactics.
 - scripts: A list of file paths of scripts that will be sent into the helper.
-The helper will then translate the scripts to be processed, one by one.
+The helper will then process the scripts one by one.

+You can also change the configuration file to some other files by changing the variable in `main.py`.

 Command line arguments have higher priority over `conf.json`, and will override the settings in `conf.json`.
 To see help information for command line arguments, run